Plasma Instrument for Magnetic Sounding

 The Plasma Instrument for Magnetic Sounding (PIMS) is a Faraday cup based instrument that will fly on board the Europa Clipper orbiter to explore Jupiter's moon Europa.
 PIMS will measure the plasma that populates Jupiter's magnetosphere and Europa's ionosphere.

-The principal investigator is Joseph Westlake, from the Johns Hopkins University Applied Physics Laboratory (APL).
+The principal investigator is Dr. Adrienn Luspay-Kuti, from the Johns Hopkins University Applied Physics Laboratory (APL).

 Overview

 The plasma in Jupiter's magnetosphere interacts with Europa's atmosphere.
 This interaction results in magnetic field perturbations.
 While understanding this plasma interaction is inherently interesting, it is also crucial for successful magnetic sounding Europa's subsurface ocean.
 The interaction of the Jovian magnetic field with Europa's subsurface ocean produces a magnetic induction signature that is used to determine the ice shell thickness, ocean depth, and ocean salinity of Europa's subsurface ocean.
 Separating the sources of magnetic field perturbations produces a better understanding of the ocean's properties.

 The Plasma Instrument for Magnetic Sounding (PIMS) is a Faraday cup-based instrument that will measure the plasma of Jupiter's magnetosphere and Europa's ionosphere.
 Such devices on spacecraft date back to Explorer 10 in 1961 and were used by the Voyager 1 spacecraft to study Jupiter's magnetosphere in 1979.